gillian-guide/gillian-guide.github.io/docs/essential-modding/shader-fixes.en.md

     * Extract the files from the :material-folder:==1.
 Main\common\shaders\win32-30== (or any other folder in there) into the mod folder.
     * Configure :material-file-cog:`modloader.ini` if needed.

+??? tip "Restoring the vanilla noise look in TLAD"
+    If you don't like the noise tiling in TLAD that Shader Fixes introduces to make it look like the console version, you can extract [this archive](https://drive.google.com/file/d/1zxCWhWQ4qP4rJvUablTGjfqpFUp3UOS3/view?usp=sharing) ontop to restore the vanilla look.
+The files are organized for the UAL's modloader, but you can repurpose the files manually.

 [:material-page-first:Previous page <br>FusionFix</br>](fusionfix.md){ .md-button } [Next page:material-page-last: <br>Multiplayer</br>](../multiplayer.md){ .md-button .md-button--primary }